 Once you and your health care team know your diagnosis, you will discuss your treatment choices.
 You should understand that cancer is not a single disease with a single type of treatment.
-There are more than 200 different kinds of cancer, each with its own name and treatment.
+There are more than 200 different kinds of cancer, each with a name and treatment.
 Some people may only have one type of treatment while others will have more than one.

 CancerCare Manitoba staff know receiving treatments brings patients and their families into a world of the unknown.
 They want to help ease your anxiety about the care you’ll receive.
 We encourage you to discuss any questions or concerns you have with your healthcare providers.